raspberrypilearning/raspberry-pi-command/en/step_3.md

 --- task ---
 You can change the hostname of your Raspberry Pi by opening the Main Menu and choosing 'Preferences' then 'Raspberry Pi Configuration'.

 Give your Raspberry Pi computer a name of your choice.
+Hostnames use only lower case letters.

 ![Welcome output](images/command_output.png)